dkublik/jekyll-now/_posts/2018-08-26-springboot - metrics with micrometer and aws cloudwatch.md

 Situation with CloudWatch however is a little different and we won't find it's AutoConfiguration in actuator jar.
-The thing is - when creating metrics exporter for CloudWath we will need Amazon CloudWatch client.
+The thing is - when creating metrics exporter for CloudWatch we will need Amazon CloudWatch client.
 With region providers, detecting if app is running in the cloud or not, login profiles, etc - such a client is not a trivial piece to write.
 Luckilly everything is already written - but not in Spring Boot but in Spring Cloud.
 Because it's Spring Cloud that should depend on Spring Boot, not the other way around - _CloudWatchExportAutoConfiguration_ can't be put together with other systems in Spring Boot's actuator.
 So to use it we need to add one more dependency:

 * spring-cloud-aws-autoconfigure.jar